fatmagamalgalal/Random-Search-Optimization-Techniques/README.md

 	3.2 Update the pheromone matrix with the new population

-Construction:
+### Construction:

 Construct n solution.
 To construct each one:

 1- Choose a random point as a start

-2- calculate p value between this point and other unvisited points
+2- Calculate p value between this point and other unvisited points

-3- select the point with the max p value as the next destination
+3- Select the point with the max p value as the next destination

-4- add the selected point to the path
+4- Add the selected point to the path

 5- Repeat until constructing the whole path